 II.C.
 Modeling

 Finally, the relationship between the incident flux density and the resultant energy density in the MgO nanoparticles requires some care.
-The small (100 nm) sample thickness requires that a significant portion of higher-energy electrons created in the relaxation cascade following, e.g., primary photoionizatin of the Mg 1s orbital, will necessarily escape into the surrounding low-Z substrate and surrounding binder, causing a reduction in the density of deposited, versus absorbed, energy. (cite HEF paper and others) This effect has recently been discussed in detail, and proposed to be especially important for the design of XFEL x-ray heating targets.
+The small (100 nm) sample thickness requires that a significant portion of higher-energy electrons created in the relaxation cascade following, e.g., primary photoionization of the Mg 1s orbital, will necessarily escape into the surrounding low-Z substrate and surrounding binder, causing a reduction in the density of deposited, versus absorbed, energy. (cite HEF paper and others) This effect has recently been discussed in detail, and proposed to be especially important for the design of XFEL x-ray heating targets.
 In the present case, using the methods described in ref [x] we use PENELOPE to perform Monte Carlo simulations for 9 keV incident photons striking a target consisting of a 100-nm thick MgO layer clad with xxxx.
 This simulation includes (say something about all the contributions that PENELOPE includes) On the basis of these calculations, we find that the absorbed energy density in the MgO nanoparticles of 40% the value that would otherwise be expected for a bulk MgO target.

 The average energy deposited per unit cell is then calculated on the basis of the incident pulse energy, the focal spot size, standard (cold) cross sections for x-ray absorption, which greatly dominates Compton and elastic scattering, and the above correction.
-This calculation is an upper bound, in that it assumes that long-wavelength electronic excitions, e.g., plasmons, either are a minor contributor to the energy distribution at any moment in the relaxation cascade and will have decayed to simple electron-hole excitations during the time duration of the pulse.
+This calculation is an upper bound, in that it assumes that long-wavelength electronic excitations, e.g., plasmons, are a minor contributor to the energy distribution at any moment in the relaxation cascade and will have decayed to simple electron-hole excitations during the time duration of the pulse.

 To model the dependence of the XRD signal on the electronic configurations of the Mg and O ions we use the Hartree-Fock code of Cowan (cite) to calculate the atomic form factors of Mg and O decomposed by subshell.
 The crystal's structure factor is subsequently calculated as a sum over basis atoms and subshells; i.e.,